Variability in mRNA Translation: A Random Matrix Theory Approach: Introduction

 Summarizing, an important problem is to understand the dynamics of ribosome flow along the mRNA, and how it affects the protein production rate.
-As in many cellular processes, a crucial puzzle is understanding how proper functioning is maintained, and adjusted to the signals that a cell receives and to resource availability, in spite of the large stochasticity in the cell~\cite{noise2003,noise_single} In the context of translation, the question is how adequate translation rate is maintained in spite of the stochastic nature of chemical reactions, large fluctuations in factors like cognate tRNA availability, structural accessibility of the $5'$-end to translation factors, the spatial organization of mRNAs inside the cell~\cite{Korkmazhan13424,LECUYER2007174,local_mrna2008}, etc.
+As in many cellular processes, it is important to understand how proper functioning is maintained, and adjusted to the signals that a cell receives and to resource availability, in spite of the large stochasticity in the cell~\cite{noise2003,noise_single}.
+Translation and the measurements of this process are affected by various types of stochasticity (see a review in~\cite{Sonneveld2020}), as illustrated in Figure~\ref{fig:srfm}.
+Specifically, \begin{itemize} \item All the chemical reactions related to the process are of course stochastic, and so are the concentrations of factors like cognate tRNA availability and the resulting translation rates (e.g. during cell cycle), structural accessibility of the $5'$-end to translation factors, the spatial organization of mRNAs inside the cell \updt{and the existence of designated ``translation factories''}~\cite{Korkmazhan13424,LECUYER2007174,local_mrna2008,Sabi2019}. \item Different cells in a population are not identical for example in terms of the number of mRNA molecules and ribosomes in the cell and many other aspects~\cite{Buettner2015}. \item It was recently suggested that the ribosomes themselves are not identical~\cite{Genuth2019}. \item The stochastic diffusion of translation substrates play a key role in determining translation rates~\cite{diff2019}.
+The fact that the mRNA molecules of the same gene diffuse (either actively or passively) to different regions in the cell affects their translation properties~\cite{Martin2009}. \item The experimental approaches for measuring translation introduce various types of noise~\cite{Gerashchenko2017,Diament2016}.
+Thus, the parameters of translation that are inferred from these data are also noisy. \item Processes such as mRNA methylation can affect all aspects of translation~\cite{Zaccara2019,Sonneveld2020}. \item There are couplings between the translation process and other stochastic gene expression steps~\cite{Sonneveld2020,Bergman2020} such as transcription~\cite{McGary2013}, mRNA stability~\cite{Edri2014B,Presnyak2015}, and interaction with miRNA~\cite{Bazzini2012,Bergman2020A} and RNA binding proteins \cite{Sonneveld2020}.